-All-Round Achievement Bursaries
+All-Round Achievement Scholarships

 Halse Rogers Scholarships

-Funds for the Halse Rogers All-Rounder Scholarships and Bursaries have come from the accumulation of a number of family named donations over the years.
+Funds for the Halse Rogers All-Rounder Scholarships have come from the accumulation of a number of family named donations over the years.
 This includes the following benefactors – R Dyson, T Huff Johnston, M Hansen, P Lynch, D G F Hall, J D Cull, B Potts, A L Rigby, J A Somerville, G R Short, C J Prescott, E Grainger, W R Hyles, R T Baker, D M Bland, Rev M A Holliday, S Waterhouse, P de G Ellis, W P Crosby and B Broadhead.

-Jim Millner Bursary
+Jim Millner Scholarship (means tested)

-The Bursary has been fully funded by a generous donation of Mrs Jean Millner in honour of her late husband and Newington Old Boy Jim Millner (ON 1937).
+The Scholarship has been fully funded by a generous donation of Mrs Jean Millner in honour of her late husband and Newington Old Boy Jim Millner (ON 1937).
 Jean Millner is a valued and honoured member of the MOONs (Mothers of Old Newingtonians).

 About Jim Millner